Interview with Ellen Adair, Kris Arnold, & Alexandra Dell on 'Roommating' (2018)

 If you expand this series to a second season, how do you avoid spending too long on the will-they-won't-they storyline?
 Very few shows adopt that framework successfully and I think it's something discerning viewers are not as into these days.

-AD: I'm not 100% sure if it will go in this direction, but I was playing around with the idea of what it would look like if they were living together as a couple.
+Alex: I'm not 100% sure if it will go in this direction, but I was playing around with the idea of what it would look like if they were living together as a couple.
 I'm not sure how long it would take for them to get there, but already living together obviously fast-forwards things to a more serious place.

 That's another area where a lot of shows fall apart.
 Often, the writers have no clue how to make things interesting once the characters are actually together.
 It's a shame, because exploring those relationship elements are interesting and it's delightful when done right ("You're the Worst" comes to mind).
 I'm confident that you can do it justice if you choose to go that route.

-EA: There are plenty of days where I feel and acknowledge the difficulty of being an actor.
+Ellen: There are plenty of days where I feel and acknowledge the difficulty of being an actor.
 I think this fundamentally has to do with uncertainty.
 Of course, it sucks to not know where your next paycheck is coming from, but even more than that, not knowing when you'll get an opportunity to do the thing you love most in the world.
 Unlike other artists who can go out and paint or write whenever they want, acting doesn't work as a solo activity.
-Working on a monologue alone in your apartment isn't acting ... it's not the same thing for me.
+Working on a monologue alone in your apartment isn't acting...
+It's not the same thing for me.
 What's most interesting to me is the interaction with other people - actors, writers, directors.
 I love what happens through the triangulation of all of those forces.
 I can't do it by myself, but together we all create this other reality.

 Adair is great as Bess in S2 of "The Sinner."